al6obasi/Smartway/README.md

 1- news tab :

 				view to show the latest 5 news , expand specific news , see comments .
-2- polls tab :
+Add posts , Add comment 2- polls tab :

-				view the previous polls , add a new poll and manage it .
+				view the previous polls with results, participate in poll once , add a new poll and manage it .
 3- profile tab :

 				view the user credentials and update it .